Decision Theory and Large Deviations for Dynamical Hypotheses Tests: Neyman-Pearson, Min-Max and Bayesian Tests: Dynamical Hypotheses Test

-When $ E= \int \log J_0 \,d \mu_{0} \,- \int \log\,J_1\,\mathrm{d}\mu_{0}$, we get from \eqref{sup} and \eqref{item1}, that $t^E_1=1$.
+When $ E^{NP}= \int \log J_0 \,d \mu_{0} \,- \int \log\,J_1\,\mathrm{d}\mu_{0}$, we get from \eqref{sup} and \eqref{item1}, that $t^{E^{NP}}_1=1$.
 From expressions \eqref{kyr}, \eqref{sup}, \eqref{esqu}, \eqref{tri1010} and \eqref{tri11} we get

-The expression \eqref{limit2} shows that the Neyman-Pearson hypotheses test works well, since the \emph{probability of misspecification} $1-\beta_n$ goes exponentially fast to $0$.
+Expression \eqref{limit2} shows that our class of dynamical hypotheses test performs well, since the probability of misspecification, $1-\beta_n$ goes exponentially fast to $0$.
 The above expression can be seen as a version of Stein's Lemma (see, for instance, \cite{Cover}).